azzazzel/katacoda-scenarios/axon-quick-start/step1.md

 ### Install options

-#### Executable JAR
-Axon Server is distributed as standalone executable JAR file that can be run anywhere Java runs.
-For more information on that please see the [Local Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/local-installation/axon-server-se)
+ - **Executable JAR** - Axon Server is distributed as standalone executable JAR file that can be run anywhere Java runs.
+For more information see [Local Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/local-installation/axon-server-se)

-#### Docker container
-AxonIQ also provides official Docker images of Axon Server that can be used on their own, with Docker Compose, Kubernetes, Cloud-Foundry, OpenShift, etc
-For more information on that please see the [Docker / K8s Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/docker-k8s/axon-server-se)
+ - **Docker container** - AxonIQ also provides official Docker images that can be used on their own or with Compose, Kubernetes, Cloud-Foundry, OpenShift, etc. For more information see [Docker / K8s Installation documentation](https://docs.axoniq.io/reference-guide/axon-server/installation/docker-k8s/axon-server-se)

 ## Exercise